fritshoogland-yugabyte/yugabyte-rust-examples/README.md

 The driver obviously is created for the Scylla database, but it can also be used for any Cassandra compatible database.
 [Cargo project with examples](scylla).

+### Cassandra
+The cassandra crate is the original crate with bindings to the cassandra c++ driver, but has been abandoned.